crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/blocklists/subscription.md

 ![](/img/console/blocklists/se_section_action_list.png)

-* To perform quick actions, the buttons on the right side of the item can switch the remediation type or unsubscribe the security engine from the blocklist.
+* To perform quick actions, the buttons on the right side of the item can switch the remediation type or unsubscribe the Security Engine from the blocklist.

 ![](/img/console/blocklists/se_section_point_unsubscribe.png)